 In order to maintain solvency, life insurers have to balance the risks they assume with the premiums they charge.
 To this end, via a health exam they gather extensive demographic and medical information from life insurance applicants in order to gauge the risk of premature death and set premiums accordingly.
 During this process, known as underwriting, life insurers evaluate a number of factors to determine the appropriate rate classification.
 These factors include age, sex, height, weight, family and personal medical history, and current health, to name a few.

 That means the conditions and diseases that you presently have or have had in the past can affect your life insurance application – both your eligibility for coverage and the premiums you pay.
 Likewise, the medications that you take will influence your application for coverage.
 This guide will walk you through the conditions and medications most likely to affect your life insurance application.
 We’ll explain how life insurers view these diseases and medications and what they might mean for your coverage.
-Please see our no medical life insurance reviews.
+Please see our best life insurance companies page.
 If you would like to apply for a no exam life insurance policy, please call 888-407-0714.

 Click on a Health Condition to Read About How it Can Affect Your Life Insurance Application